The Residential Habilitation Association

 Group Home Owners Want To Be More Involved!

+Let’s Talk About the Real Issues That Residential Habilitation Providers Are Facing !
 Please join us and participate in our open mic discussions about issues that directly or indirectly affect us all as Residential Habilitation Providers.
 Do you have questions ?
 Do you have advice for other providers?
-Do you have any suggestions for our organization ?
-Then Please Join us on April 24th.

 It’s us, the tax payers that are paying for Residential Habilitation services !